liupeirong/ai-foundry-apim-vnet/README.md

 ![Network diagram](images/apim_foundry_network.png)

-> There's nothing restricting the incoming traffic to the Foundry private endpoints, even though ideally all calls to the model endpoint should go through APIM.
+> There's nothing restricting the incoming traffic to the AI Foundry private endpoints, even though ideally all calls to the model endpoints should go through APIM.
 Private endpoints subnet NSG is disabled.
 To limit inbound traffic to private endpoints, use Azure Firewall or limit private DNS resolution of the endpoints to only certain vnets.